kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 ### How *not* to use transcoding

 Kedro pipelines automatically resolve the node execution order and check to ensure there are no circular dependencies in the pipeline.
-During this process the transcoding notation `@...` is stripped, and the datasets `my_dataframe@spark` and `my_dataframe@pandas` are treated as one `my_dataframe` dataset.
-Thus, it is important to avoid creating cycles and false dependencies when using transcoding.
+It is during this process that the transcoded datasets are resolved and the transcoding notation `@...` is stripped.
+This means within the pipeline the datasets `my_dataframe@spark` and `my_dataframe@pandas` are considered to be one `my_dataframe` dataset.
+The DataCatalog, however, treats transcoded entries as separate datasets, as they are only resolved as part of the pipeline resolution process.
+This results in differences between your defined pipeline in `pipeline.py` and the resolved pipeline that is run by Kedro, and these differences may lead to unintended behaviours.
+Thus, it is important to be aware of this when using transcoding.

 Below are some examples where transcoding may produce unwanted side effects.